 The alleged predators aren’t the only ones with pseudonyms, and it takes extensive research to identify them

 Powell’s team works to identify the alleged predators so their identities can be turned over to law enforcement.
 Some of the alleged predators also create pseudonyms and personas so their actual identities can’t be traced.
 Others give hints about their identities when they talk about their careers and places they like to go.
 Powell’s team attempts to connect the dots to positively identify the alleged predators, and Powell attempts to get information by asking innocent questions while chatting with the men.

 Would-be predators have been arrested because of Powell’s work

-In a case featured in episode four of the series, a former cop named Cullen Jones was busted after connecting with a girl on Instagram who he thought was a high school sophomore.
+In a case featured in episode four of the first season, a former cop named Cullen Jones was busted after connecting with a girl on Instagram who he thought was a high school sophomore.
 Quickly, his messages went from expressing friendship to lewd.
 He even said he wanted to help the teen become emancipated from her parents so they could marry.
 That teenage girl was actually Powell backed by a team of trackers.
 They were able to gather clues that led them to Jones’s true identity and the revelation that he was out on bond for soliciting sexual conduct with a minor.
 Roo and team shared their information with the police in Oklahoma which led to a 10 year sentence rather than the originally expected time of probation or 1-2 years.